Creating a Calendar Feed from Your Search

 Installing the 25Live SharePoint Web Part

-Once you have created an event search containing the events for your new calendar, you need to publish that event search as an event feed.
-Each 25Live Publisher calendar is based on an event feed.
-You build the event feed by "publishing" it in 25Live Pro.
-As 25Live Pro creates the Publisher feed for your calendar, it is simultaneously creating a new calendar in Publisher.
-The event feed sends events and updates about events to that calendar by periodically rerunning the search that the feed is based upon.
-The refresh of the calendar updates existing events, removes cancelled events (unless these are included in the feed), and adds new events to the calendar.
-Once created, it continues to feed this calendar until you either delete the calendar, delete the feed, or both.
+The event feed sends events and event updates to the synchronized calendar by periodically re-running the search that the feed is based upon.
+The refresh of the calendar updates existing events, removes cancelled events (unless these are included in the feed), and adds new events.
+This continues until you either delete the calendar, delete the feed, or both.

 While logged in as the Publisher User, take the following steps to publish an event search as a Publisher feed: